WebDevStudios/BuddyPress-Registration-Options/readme.txt

 Presently does not block bbPress.
 Tentatively will be the main enhancement for version 4.2.

+Follow along with development on GitHub at [BuddyPress-Registration-Options](https://github.com/WebDevStudios/BuddyPress-Registration-Options)

 == Screenshots ==

 1. General Settings page: